Skip to Content

 Purchasing Seasickness Pills Onboard

-If you are worried about seasickness, check out this post which shows how I prevent, and treat seasickness, including what I recommend eating if you’re feeling seasick:
+If you are worried about seasickness, check out this post which shows how I prevent, and treat seasickness – including what I recommend eating if you’re feeling seasick:

 13 Actionable Tips to Prevent and Treat Seasickness on a Cruise

-Cruise Ship Medical Center
+Cruise Ship Medical Centre

-On all cruise ships, you will find a well equipped medical center with a number of highly trained medical staff.
-Generally speaking the larger the cruise ship the bigger the medical center but all are equipped to deal with life-threatening injuries and illnesses.
+Generally speaking the larger the cruise ship the bigger the medical centre but all are equipped to deal with life-threatening injuries and illnesses.

-On many of the newer, bigger cruise ships you’ll find full x-ray machines and a lot of equipment that you’d expect to find in a hospital on land.
-Of course, the priority is always to try and get unwell patients to land as soon as possible but as this isn’t always option cruise ships have to be as prepared as they can be.
+Of course, the priority is always to try and get unwell patients to land as soon as possible, but as this isn’t always an option cruise ships have to be as prepared as they can be.

-In the medical center, you’ll find a wide variety of common medicines used to treat almost any illness.
 The range of medicines is not as wide as that that you’d find in a hospital on land but cruise ships are well equipped to deal with most situations.

 What Happens if You Get Sick on a Cruise? – Simple Step by Step Guide